ericjohannesson/nmm-ocaml/README.md

 opam install .
 ```

-This will also build the executable and put it in `~/.opam/default/bin/`.
+This will also build an executable file implementing the command-line interface at `~/.opam/default/bin/nmm-ocaml`.

 ## Documentation

-Documentation for the opam package can be found at <TODO>
+Documentation for the opam package can be found at docs/index.html